BerkeleyTrue/tnskyfmt-fnl/README.md

     $ make # compile fnlfmt script you can place on your $PATH
     $ ./fnlfmt mycode.fnl # prints formatted code to standard out
+    $ ./fnlfmt --fix mycode.fnl # replaces the file with formatted code
     $ curl localhost:8080/my-file.fnl | ./fnlfmt - # pipe to stdin

 You can skip reformatting of top-level forms by placing a comment